freddi301/flow-validator/README.md

 - [ ] optimize, use lodash, cache optional() singleton and frequently used types
 - [ ] readme += new type example
 - [ ] literal values
+- [ ] use https://waffle.io/ for issue kanban

 ---